 What are Qatar Airways' unbundled business class fares?

-To date, all Qatar Airways business class fares have included the same core components such as access to airport lounges – both its own lounges and those of Oneworld partner airlines such as British Airways, Cathay Pacific and Qantas.
+Until November 2020, all Qatar Airways business class fares included the same core components such as access to airport lounges – both its own lounges and those of Oneworld partner airlines such as British Airways, Cathay Pacific and Qantas.

-Business Class Classic sits at the bottom of Qatar's fare ladder: it has the lowest cost compared to its Business Class Comfort and Business Class Elite siblings, but also fewer inclusions.
+Business Class Lite sits at the bottom of Qatar's fare ladder: it has the lowest cost compared to its Business Class Classic, Comfort and Elite siblings, but also fewer inclusions.

-Business Class Classic fares book into 'R' class; travellers booking flights directly through Qatar Airways' website are more likely to notice "Classic" as the description for these tickets, although "Business (R)" also appears during the booking process.
+Business Class Lite fares book into 'P' class; travellers booking flights directly through Qatar Airways' website are more likely to notice "Lite" as the description for these tickets, although "Business (P)" also appears during the booking process.

-Those booking through travel agents and other portals may instead see "R class", "(R)", or similar, rather than "Classic".
+Those booking through travel agents and other portals may instead see "P class", "(P)", or similar, rather than "Lite".

-What do Qatar Airways' Business Class Classic fares include?
+What do Qatar Airways' Business Class Lite fares include?

-Whether a traveller books a lower-cost Business Class Classic ticket, a mid-range Business Class Comfort fare, or the higher-cost Business Class Elite brand, all include a basic package of benefits.
+Whether a traveller books a lower-cost Business Class Lite ticket, a mid-range Business Class Classic or Comfort fare, or the higher-cost Business Class Elite brand, all include a basic package of benefits.

 For example, all travellers can begin their journey at business class priority check-in, and can pack 40kg of checked baggage as standard on flights using the 'weight system', including those from Australia.